Alligator/square-peg/README.md

 };
 ```

-finally add a main rule to match any number of pairs follow by newlines:
+finally add a main rule to match any number of pairs followed by newlines:

 ```js
 const grammar = {